 My research interests combine 20th century European social, economic and political theory with the history of American political science.
 Additionally, I work on modern theories of political economy, the history of capitalism and Renaissance political thought.

-My manuscript, Democracy and Plutocracy: Italian Elite Theory and the False Premise of American Political Science, recovers and contextualizes the Italian School of Elitism (Mosca, Pareto and Michels) and traces how its normative and methodological contributions were transformed by Anglo-American political science in the post-war period.
+My manuscript, Democratic Elitism: The Secret History of American Political Science, recovers and contextualizes the Italian School of Elitism (Mosca, Pareto and Michels) and traces how its normative and methodological contributions were transformed by Anglo-American political science in the post-war period.
 Articles stemming from this project can be found in European Journal of Political Theory, Journal of Politics and Critical Review.